 Ruling seen as blow to religious freedom

-The Constitutional Court on Wednesday morning unanimously ruled against Freedom of Religion South Africa (FOR SA), saying that it was unconstitutional to spank your child at home.
+The Constitutional Court on Wednesday morning ruled unanimously that it is unconstitutional to spank your child at home.

 In a media statement released yesterday, FOR SA, describes the ruling as disturbing and a blow to religious freedom.
 “It effectively means that parents who physically correct their children – no matter how light or well-intentioned – will be committing the crime of assault and open themselves up to the full penal machinery of the State, ” says FOR SA.

 FOR SA escalated the matter to the Constitutional Court after the High Court made a similar ruling in a case where a father was convicted of common assault and tried to cite moderate and reasonable chastisement